attestate/kiwistand-cli/readme.md

 ```

 Replace "your_password" with your desired password.
 The keystore file will be
 generated and stored in the .kiwistand directory under your home directory.
+The
+keystore file is at `$home/.kiwistand/key`.

 However, consider that your address must be a minter of the
 http://kiwistand.com NFT, otherwise your submission won't be accepted by the